-(All steps should be completed in a respectful manner and the problem discussed reasonably.
-If the first step does not resolve the problem, the student moves to step two and so on.
+All steps should be completed respectfully, and the problem should be discussed reasonably.
+If the first step does not resolve the problem, the student moves to step two, and so on.
 No step is to be omitted.
-Parents may be involved in the process but must also follow the guidelines.)
+Parents may be involved in the process but must also follow the guidelines.

-- 1. The student or students talk to the teacher and together they work to resolve the problem.
+- 1. The student or students talk to the teacher, and together they work to resolve the problem.
 This should resolve most issues. - 2.
-If step one does not resolve the issue, the student or students talk with the counselor. - 3.
-If the problem still has not been resolved, the student or students, with the help of the counselor, should write a written statement of the problem and the solutions attempted and present that to the appropriate principal. - 4.
+If step one does not resolve the issue, the student or students talk with the counselor.

+- .
+If the problem still has not been resolved, the student or students, with the counselor's help, should write a written statement of the problem and the solutions attempted and present that to the appropriate Head of Division. - 4.
 Few problems should make it beyond step three.
-If necessary, at step four the problem may be taken to the head of school.
+If necessary, the problem may be taken to the Head of School at step four.